Some of our services have changed. Please see our services page for more details

-Good and Fair Work
+Good and fair work

 The health benefits of good work extend beyond working-age adults to their children, wider social network and communities

-Research has shown that good work improves health and wellbeing and has benefits for employees and employers.
+Research has shown that good work improves health and wellbeing, and has benefits for employees and employers.

-Improving employee health and wellbeing can improve productivity as well as help to reduce sickness absence and reduce workplace injuries and the associated costs of both.
+Improving employee health and wellbeing can improve productivity, as well as help to reduce sickness absence and reduce workplace injuries and the associated costs of both.

 Good work offers job security, provides a decent income, widens social networks and gives people a purpose.
 This contributes to improving physical and mental wellbeing.
 The health benefits of good work extend beyond working-age adults to their children, wider social network and communities.